 - Keep the carrier out where your cat can see it about a week before the flight.
-Let your cat get used to its presence.
-You can even give them treats every time they interact with it or lay inside of it.
+You can even give them soft cat treats every time they interact with it or lay inside of it.
 The morning of, your cat will hopefully be more willing to get inside the carrier without a struggle.

 - If there is a struggle, try wrapping your cat in a blanket before putting them in the carrier.
 This “burrito” tactic can not only stop your cat from struggling and scratching, but possibly make them feel safe and secure.

 - Read all of the pet policies for your chosen airline.
 Make sure you are meeting all of the requirements (carrier type and size, cat breed restrictions, flight destination restrictions, etc.).